Glad to hear you are still with us. Hang in there brother.

-My urologist that performed my vasectomy was Robert J Sher of Urological consultants in Rockville MD.
-I was told by Dr. Sher that the chance of pain was 1 in 1000, then 1 in 3000 then he said he had never seen it and if it happened we could take care of it.
+The urologist that performed my vasectomy was Robert J Sher of Urological consultants in Rockville MD.
+I was told by him that the chance of pain was 1 in 1000, then 1 in 3000 then he said he had never seen it and if it happened we could take care of it.

 I was not able to get a hold of my informed consent paperwork although I tried.

 @MikeO My urologist is in Panama City Florida.
 He did give me the rundown of possible complications.
 Mostly hematomas and things related to not following care instructions post-op.
 I don’t want to blame my Dr. He’s actually one the best doctors I’ve every dealt with.
 Throughout the process he was extremely helpful.
 He was completely baffled by my symptoms and had never encountered a patient with post vasectomy pain syndrome like mine.
 Mine was bilateral incision.
 I think my issue was just due to being one of the very few that experiences post vasectomy pain due to congestion.
 It was intense pain too, not just mild discomfort.
 It got to the point that I was having trouble walking.
 The pain that I’m having now, and have been having for the last year and a half is solely due to the neurolysis/denervation of the spermatic cord.
 I take Lyrica 150 mg x3, Fentayl patch 100 mcg/hr, and Percocet 10/325 q 8 hrs for breakthrough pain.
 Ever since realizing that this was going to be something I would be dealing with for the rest of my life, I have been trying to explore different medication options.
 Basically figuring out a way that I can reduce or even eliminate opioids altogether.